c0yote/mountain-jackal/README.md

 Open `control.py` and you can create scenario code for the simulator to run through by replacing the code in the `algorithm` function.

 Right now it duplicates what AvE's machine is doing.

+This video explains how to use the simulation: https://www.youtube.com/watch?v=w2XD-Sr_X1I

 This code is hacky as fuck and was smashed out over the course of a couple hours in the middle of the night.
 I can try to make it a little more robust or featureful if necessary.
 Open an issue if there is a feature or change you need in order to support algorithm work.